Badgerati/Pode/docs/Tutorials/Timers.md

 # Timers

-A Timer in Pode is a short-running async task.
+A Timer in Pode is a short-running async route task.
 All timers in Pode run in the same runspace along side your main server logic - so aim to keep them as short running as possible.
 Timers have unique names, and iterate on a defined number of seconds.

 !!! warning
     Since all timers are run within the same runspace, it is wise to keep them as short running as possible.
 If you require a long-running task it's recommend to use [Schedules](../Schedules) instead.